dotmesh-io/docs/README.md

 $ make hugo.watch
 ```

-You should see changes reflected in Hugo
+You should see changes reflected in Hugo at [http://localhost:1313](http://localhost:1313)

 # Docker commands